This Cranberry Orange Bread is easy to make, super moist, and topped with a delicious orange glaze. Perfect for breakfast or dessert!

 - Make sure to mix your wet and dry ingredients together until just combined.
 You want to avoid overmixing the batter, otherwise, it can lead to a denser loaf of bread.

-- One large orange should be plenty to have enough orange juice and zest for this recipe.
+- One large orange should be plenty to have enough orange juice and zest for the bread and glaze.

 Cranberry Orange Bread